hmc-cs111-spring2023/cs111-hw1-everettbu/my-dsl.md

 _I think that Scratch would align more closely with a "pure" DSL than a general-purpose language.
 This is due to the fact that it would be very tedious to write most funtional programs using the set of blocks that it provides you with.
-However, it has the ability to use loops which likely makes it Turing complete.
+However, it has the ability to use loops which means it might be Turing complete.
 I found that the line was blurred when reading reddit threads that argued whether Scratch was a DSL or a programming language._

 # Internal or external?